 If you have a gap in your seating for seniors, consider adding a unique accent chair in a vibrant fabric or pattern to help make a room pop.
 One new piece of furniture can instantly elevate your existing collections.

 4. Rethink Common Area Layouts

-While we’re still in the midst of the novel coronavirus pandemic, it’s important to consider how you can adapt your common areas so they follow social distancing guidelines.
-When it’s safer for residents to enjoy common areas, it’ll be key to space out furniture and add in more Senior Living chairs instead of sofas and loveseats.
+It’s important to consider how you can adapt your common areas when refreshing your space.
+When adding new furniture, it’s key to space out furniture pieces and add in more Senior Living chairs instead of sofas and loveseats.

 Opt for furniture in vinyl or Crypton fabric so it can be cleaned easily and often without damaging the upholstery.
 If you’re curious how to properly clean your furniture, our product experts rounded up material-specific cleaning tips.